 - 1 Purchasing from the Market is not an action and does not require you to place a Villager on the Market.
 The costs of the materials are displayed on the Market tile.
-You may obtain as many materials as you can afford from the Market.
-If you consume one of your own Refined materials during an action, you may use the Gold () you earn to make a Free Market purchase during the same action. - 2 In order to purchase a material, you must be able to transport it from the Market to the Villager that is taking the current action (either by being adjacent or connected with Donkeys).
+You may obtain as many materials as you can afford from the Market. - 2 In order to use a purchased material, you must be able to transport it from the Market to the Villager that is taking the current action (either by being adjacent or connected with Donkeys).
 The Market always has an infinite supply of materials.
 The materials are not created physically during a Free Market purchase.
-Purchased Refined materials do not belong to any player and reward no Gold ● or Points ↑.
+Purchased Refined materials do not belong to any player and reward no Gold © or Points ★.
 You may not purchase High Quality materials.